MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab04_Ex1_Create a Autopilot profile.md

 3. In the section **Assignments** you could assign groups to include or exclude.
 For now leave it empty and select **Next** on the bottom of the page.

-### Task 3: Review + Create

-1. In the last section **Review + Create** go over all your settings and make sure they are like you want them to be.
+4. In the last section **Review + Create** go over all your settings and make sure they are like you want them to be.

-2. When everything is set up correct select **Create** and create the Windows Autopilot deployment profile.
+5. When everything is set up correct select **Create** and create the Windows Autopilot deployment profile.

+### Task 3: Modify MDM user scope

+1. From the navigation pane select **Devices**, then select **Enrollment**.
+Make sure you are on the page for the Windows Operating System.

+2. Select **Automatic Enrollemnt** in the Section **Enrollment options**

+3. Make sure the setting **All** is set for the MDM user scope.

+4. Everything else we will leave as it is.

+5. Select **Save** to save your changes.

-**Results**: After completing this exercise, you will have successfully created a Windows Autopilot deployment profile to enroll windows devices into your tenant.
+**Results**: After completing this exercise, you will have successfully created a Windows Autopilot deployment profile and modified the Automatic Enrollment to enroll windows devices into your tenant.

 **END OF LAB**